Cerebras

-Cerebras Systems is an American artificial intelligence company with offices in Sunnyvale, San Diego, Toronto, Tokyo and Bangalore.
-Cerebras builds computer systems for complex artificial intelligence deep learning applications.
+Cerebras Systems Inc. is an American artificial intelligence (AI) company with offices in Sunnyvale, San Diego, Toronto, and Bangalore, India.
+Cerebras builds computer systems for complex AI deep learning applications.

 History

 Cerebras was founded in 2015 by Andrew Feldman, Gary Lauterbach, Michael James, Sean Lie and Jean-Philippe Fricker.
 These five founders worked together at SeaMicro, which was started in 2007 by Feldman and Lauterbach and was later sold to AMD in 2012 for $334 million.

 In May 2016, Cerebras secured $27 million in series A funding led by Benchmark, Foundation Capital and Eclipse Ventures.

 In December 2016, series B funding was led by Coatue Management, followed in January 2017 with series C funding led by VY Capital.

 In November 2018, Cerebras closed its series D round with $88 million, making the company a unicorn.
 Investors in this round included Altimeter, VY Capital, Coatue, Foundation Capital, Benchmark, and Eclipse.

-On August 19, 2019, Cerebras announced its Wafer-Scale Engine (WSE).
+On August 19, 2019, Cerebras announced its first-generation Wafer-Scale Engine (WSE).’

 In November 2019, Cerebras closed its series E round with over $270 million for a valuation of $2.4 billion.

 In 2020, the company announced an office in Japan and partnership with Tokyo Electron Devices.

 In April 2021, Cerebras announced the CS-2 based on the company's Wafer Scale Engine Two (WSE-2), which has 850,000 cores.
 In August 2021, the company announced its brain-scale technology that can run a neural network with over 120 trillion connections.

 In November 2021, Cerebras announced that it had raised an additional $250 million in Series F funding, valuing the company at over $4 billion.
 The Series F financing round was led by Alpha Wave Ventures and Abu Dhabi Growth Fund (ADG).
 To date, the company has raised $720 million in financing.